bowang-lab/BIONIC/README.md

 `save_network_scales` | `false` | Whether to save the internal learned network features scaling coefficients.
 `save_label_predictions` | `false` | Whether to save the predicted node labels (if applicable).
 `save_model` | `true` | Whether to save the trained model parameters and state.
-`use_tensorboard` | `false` | Whether to output training data and feature embeddings to Tensorboard.
-NOTE: Tensorboard is not included in the default installation and must be installed seperately.
+`tensorboard.training` | `false` | Whether to output training progress to TensorBoard.
+`tensorboard.embedding` | `false` | Whether to embed learned feature with TensorBoard projector.
+`tensorboard.log_dir` | `null` | Output directory of TensorBoard logging files.
+Default is `"runs"`.
+See [here](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter) for more information.
+`tensorboard.comment` | `""` | Comment to add to TensorBoard output file name.
+See [here](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter) for more information.
 `plot_loss` | `true` | Whether to plot the model loss curves after training.

 By default, only the `net_names` key is required, though it is recommended you experiment with different hyperparameters to suit your needs.